gebawe/Video-Action-Recognition-CNN/README.md

 python skeleten.py

-### Description
+### Datasets

-The code provides a predefined model.
-The  model is CNN (convolutional neural networks).
+The Datasets used by CNN model "UCF101 Datasets", some examples are shown below:

 ![data.png](https://github.com/awethaileslassie/Implementation-of-CNN-for-action-recognition-in-videos/blob/master/DLCV5_Graphs/data.png)
-The network is trained and evaluated on MNIST dataset with classification accuracy.
+The network is trained and evaluated on UCF101 dataset with classification accuracy.

 #### Part 3: CNN model